PascalKleindienst/october-blogsearch-extension/README.md

 The `searchForm` component outputs a simple search form to search your posts.

 - **Search Results Page** - Specify the page where you display the search results *(the page with the searchResult component)*
+- **Show Category Filter** - Adds a dropdown with categories to the search, so users can restrict their search to a specific categorie

 #### Search Results
 The `searchResults` component returns all posts that match the search term from the search form.